adilahmed31/cs537-Discussion-su22/week-8/README.md

 ## Partitioning

 What is a partition?
 Why is it needed?
-As mentioned earlier- if there are no partitions and all mappers write to a single list only, then the mappers’ execution becomes sequential because they’ll have to compete for taking a lock on that single list.
+As mentioned earlier- if there are no partitions and all mappers write to a single list, then the mappers’ execution becomes sequential because they’ll have to compete for taking a lock on that single list.
 Mapper threads will waste time waiting for that lock.

 So, to avoid sequentialization, we should have multiple lists.
 Each list can be seen as a partition which is accessed by all the mappers and reducers.